 How To Create Impactful Employee Trainings

 Employee trainings are proven to boost workplace productivity, safety, morale, and motivation.
 In the short-term, these trainings help the individual grow in their own productivity and development, leading to better workers.
-In the long-term, employee trainings help to build a sustainable talent pipeline and save money that comes from high turnover and ineffective workers.
+In the long-term, training helps to build a sustainable talent pipeline and save money that comes from high turnover and ineffective workers.

-In Deloitte’s Predictions for 2015: Redesigning the Organization for a Rapidly Changing World, Josh Bersin, principal and founder, wrote: “There is a never-ending clamor of demand for training on technical topics, managerial skills, team leadership and project management, and company-specific systems and processes.
+Deloitte’s principal and founder Josh Bersin, wrote: “There is a never-ending clamor of demand for training on technical topics, managerial skills, team leadership and project management, and company-specific systems and processes.
 Organizations have to seek out and buy technical programs to make sure that all professionals are both current and staying ahead in their domains.”

 Employee trainings, simply put, enable workers to do their job effectively.
-But how do you create employee trainings that will reliably and steadily deliver success?
+But how do you create content that will reliably and steadily deliver success?

-It stems from the 5-step planning and alignment process of employee trainings:
+It stems from the five-step planning and alignment process of employee trainings:

 When implementing a training program, it’s not enough to simply throw employees into generic skill-based or behavior-based trainings.
 This is a waste of time and money for the organization.